jlab-sensing/ENTS-backend/README.md

 ## Support

 For bugs refer to [bug_template.md](.github/ISSUE_TEMPLATE/bug_template).
-For other needs, create an new issue in this repository.
+For other issues, create an new issue in this repository.

+For documentation on the backend, refer to [backend readme](backend/README.md)

 ## Contributing